C2FO/angular-styleguide/README.md

 ###### [Style [Y126](#style-y126)]

   - Use consistent names for all directives using camel-case.
 Use a short prefix to describe the area that the directives belong (some example are company prefix or project prefix).

+  - Use `c2fo` as the prefix for all c2fo directives.

     *Why?*: Provides a consistent way to quickly identify and reference components.